gpozzi/capstone-google-analytics/README.md

 This way, the dashboard will positively impact all stakeholders involved while being aligned with the company's mission statement: to improve taxi and livery service in New York City.

 Some other questions will be asked as well to look for relevant insights:
 - Do fares depend on the time of day?
+And what about the day of the week?
 - Has the payment type changed over the course of the years?
 - Is there a time in which tips are more generous?
+- What is the demand like for different boroughs at different times?
+- Is trip length the same for all hours of the day?
+-

 ### 2. PREPARE Phase